-Cori Bush's Dress For Her Historic 2020 Missouri Win Is As Fierce As She Is
+Cori Bush's Dress In Her Photo Announcing Her Historic Win Is As Fierce As She Is

 Regardless of the 2020 presidential election outcome, there have been several congressional race results worth celebrating.
 One major victory comes for Democratic candidate Cori Bush in Missouri in the House of Representatives against Republican candidate Anthony Rogers.
 Bush's victory is an immensely historic one, as she becomes the first Black congresswoman for the state.
 All in all, she's proved herself a fierce leader through and through in the months leading up to the election, and rest assured, Bush's dress for her historic win was every bit as fierce as the campaign she ran on.